Contacting the Franklin County Jury Personnel:

 Who is eligible to serve as a juror?

-Anyone 18 years of age or older who is a United States citizen and resident of the county and who has not been convicted of a felony within the last five years.
+Anyone 18 years of age or older who is a United States citizen and resident of the county and who has not been convicted of a felony.

 What happens if I ignore my summons for jury service?

 A jury summons is a court order.
-If you ignore it, you are subject to arrest and prosecution.
+If you ignore it, you are subject to arrest and contempt proceedings.

 Will I be paid for serving as a juror?